atlassian/github-for-jira/README.md

 The project is available as open source under the terms of the [MIT License](./LICENSE).

 When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).

+You can no longer push to this repo!